 The specific schedule will vary both across Scholars (according to their interests) and across the Program sites.
 Generally, the first year is heavier on didactics, as Scholars are engaged in coursework, identifying partners for their research projects, and initiating their Scholarly work.
 Scholars have more time in year two to devote to research.
 Scholars devote no more than 20% of their time to clinical activities during each year.
 Clinical activities may depend upon their project and interest, e.g. education, consultation, direct patient care.

 Physicians who will have completed their clinical training and nurses who have completed their doctoral degree are eligible to apply.
 The clinical training for physicians and the doctoral degree for nurses should have been completed within the past 5 years prior to the application process.
 Surgeons are the single exception to the requirement; due to the structure of the "research years" in the middle of many surgical residencies, surgical residents who will be PGY-3 or higher are eligible to enroll in the program.
+Funding for people who are neither United States citizens nor residents is difficult.
+NCSP cannot sponsor work visas under any circumstances.
+If you have any questions about eligibility, please reach out to Ivelys Figueroa, EdD, Central Administrative Director, at admin@nationalcsp.org.

 There is no minimum or maximum number of sites to which you can apply.
 Some applicants have personal reasons that would only allow them to enter the program at one site.
 This is perfectly understandable, and in no way disadvantages your application.
 If you are only able to attend a single site, then only apply to that site.
 If you can envision yourself at a variety of sites, then apply to those that interest you.